-Knee pain refers to pain that occurs in and around your knee joint.
 Knee pain can be caused by problems with the knee joint itself, or it can be caused by conditions affecting the soft tissues — ligaments, tendons or bursae — that surround the knee.

 The severity of knee pain can vary widely.
 Some people may feel only a slight twinge, while others may experience debilitating knee pain that interferes with their day-to-day activities.
 In most cases, self-care measures can help you cope with knee pain.